elvissomers/phaser-pong/README.md

-# Phaser Engine
+# Phaser Pong

-A basic game engine using phaser.io
+A basic pong game using phaser.io

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites